-Linguist Deborah Tannen (You Just Don’t Understand: Women and Men In Conversation, Ballantine, 1990, and others) discusses (without judgment) tendencies in men’s and women’s basic orientation toward communication, especially in the Western world, claiming that many differences result from being raised in essentially different cultures.
+Linguist Deborah Tannen, in You Just Don't Understand: Women and Men In Conversation, discussed (without judgment) tendencies in men’s and women’s basic orientation toward communication, especially in the Western world, claiming that many differences result from being raised in essentially different cultures.
 According to Tannen, men’s “culture” tends to be based on status and competition while women’s “culture” tends to be based on symmetry and connection.
 Thus, when men and women communicate with each other, they tend to bring different assumptions and communicative behaviors to the conversation.

 Here are some generalizations drawn from Tannen’s work: